 Moving swiftly on from these poor jokes!
-The first chicken joke was written in 1847 in the New-York Monthly Magazine.
+They wrote the first chicken joke in 1847 in the New York Monthly Magazine.

-Object permanence is the ability to understand that objects still exists even if it they are not visible.
+Object permanence is the ability to understand that objects still exist even if they are not visible.

-8. The Oldest Chicken Ever Lived To 22 Years Old.
+Record Breaking Facts About Chickens: The Oldest Chicken Ever Lived To 22 Years Old

-The average chicken has a life expectancy of around 3 to 4 years due to their vulnerability to predators and diseases.
-However, well cared for backyard chickens can live to around double at 7-8 years.
+The average chicken’s life expectancy is around 3 to 4 years due to its vulnerability to predators and diseases.
+However, well-cared-for backyard chickens can live to around double at 7-8 years.

 However, Muffy, the oldest chicken ever, lived until she was 22 years old!
 Muffy was a Red Quill Muffed American Game born in Maryland.

-Back in 2004 the chicken genome was sequenced- this makes them the first bird ever to have their entire genome sequenced…
+In 2004, the chicken genome was sequenced- making them the first birds to have their entire genome sequenced…

-Chickens can be traced back to the theropods- a group of saurischia dinosaurs which date back to the late Triassic period (around 200 million years ago).
+Chickens can be traced back to the theropods- a group of saurischian dinosaurs which date back to the late Triassic period (around 200 million years ago).

 This helps the chicks to create a bond with their mother before they even hatch.